Water from the Moon: Critical reception

 American magazine from Billboard complimented the song as a "lush" and "dramatic" ballad.
 An editor, Larry Flick, wrote that after a brief dance flirtation, "Dion returns to her comfy ballad turf with an appropriately dramatic bit of diva dynamite.
 Guy Roche's grand production values are the perfect setting for Dion's large, stirring voice".
 Randy Clark from Cashbox described it as a "big, broken-hearted ballad", stating that "her voice is a natural for hit writer Diane Warren's music, and when backed with the production of Guy Roche and Walter Afanasieff, you got a winner no matter how you look at it, or how big it sells."

 Dave Sholin from the Gavin Report commented, "In the short timespan between her debut album and this follow-up, that awesome vocal presence has only gotten stronger.
 Pairing this remarkable singer with the songwriting skill of Diane Warren spells slam dunk-and the result is just that".
 Another editor, Ron Fell, felt it's a "forlorn ballad of exquisite sentimentality".
 Parry Gettelman from Orlando Sentinel viewed it as "a real Star Search contestant's dream, but Dion manages to keep it from getting too out of hand."
-In an 2019 retrospective review, Christopher Smith from Talk About Pop Music described it as "high drama" and a "rock-ballad".
-He added that "it’s another excuse to show off her most prized possession, those amazing lungs!"
+In a 2019 retrospective review, Christopher Smith from Talk About Pop Music described it as "high drama" and a "rock-ballad".
+He added that "it's another excuse to show off her most prized possession, those amazing lungs!"